7 Vastly Underrated Towns to Hit on Your Next Trip to Germany

 Slurp ramen in Little Tokyo and drink rare beer in Old Town

-Düsseldorf is also home to one of the largest Japanese communities in Europe thanks to the industrial boom that took place in the city following World War II.
-Dubbed “Little Tokyo on the Rhine,” the neighborhood is a 10 minute walk from the Altstadt.
+Düsseldorf is also home to one of the largest Japanese communities in Europe.
+Just a 10-minute walk from the Altstadt, check out the “Little Tokyo on the Rhine” neighborhood.
 It’s a small area along the Immermannstrasse, and Japanese grocers, sushi bars, and shops line adjacent streets.
-Slurp down a bowl of ramen at Takumi, or a satisfying onigiri snack at Waraku.
+Slurp down some ramen at Takumi, or a satisfying onigiri snack at Waraku.

 One of Germany’s oldest cities and home of Kölsch beer

 From Düsseldorf, it’s just a 25-minute train ride to Cologne, one of Germany’s oldest cities.
 Sitting on the banks of the Rhine, the city’s most prominent feature is the gothic spirals of Cologne Cathedral, one of the world’s tallest twin-spired churches whose towers rise more than 500 feet into the air.Like Düsseldorf, Cologne is proud of its beer traditions; and what altbier is to Düsseldorf, the refreshing and light Kölsch is to Cologne.
 While in town, down a pint at Früh, located near the cathedral, Gaffel am Dom, and Peters Brauhaus.
 Also make time to swing through one of Cologne’s many museums, such as the Museum Ludwig, a modern art museum that’s kept works by Picasso, Warhol, and Lichtenstein, and the Cologne Chocolate Museum, which chronicles the history of chocolate worldwide.

 A former industrial area is now brimming with vibrant towns and art museums